datacarpentry/semester-biology/materials/sql-joins.md

     * `surveys`: information about individuals
     * `species`: information about species
     * `plots`: information about plots
+* If a species name changes we only need to change it in the `species` table
 * Connect tables using joins to describe relationships between tables (*"relational" database*)